lipenco/rgsoc-blog/source/posts/2013-07-22-i-am-the-most-productive.md

 ### Today I Learned:
 * Functions in jQuery with callbacks.
-* Difficult words like cubic-bezier.
+* Some difficult words like cubic-bezier.
 * How end() can do for me.
 * How I should refactor the code (almost).
 * Recursion.
 Debugging.
 File I/O. Structures.
 Pointers.
 Dynamic memory allocation.
 Heap.